 We hope you find the information useful and if you do, please feel free to share it.

-There is such an emphasis on how we look in these days of celebrity culture, that our own self image can sometimes take an unnecessary battering.
 Body Dysmorphic Disorder (BDD) gives sufferers anxiety about their body, or a particular part of it.
 When used in context of body-building, it is sometimes referred to as 'bigorexia'.

 To other people, their body may seem perfectly 'normal', but those with BDD will not see it in the same way; for example, a small, barely noticeable scar will be perceived as a major disfiguration or muscles may never seem big enough or toned sufficiently.
 Because of this, they begin to develop routines that impact on their day-to-day life, such as excessive use of mirrors, picking at the skin with damaging results or over-exercising.

 BDD isn't the same as being vain or self-obsessive about your looks.
 Those living with BDD simply view their body differently to other people and, as such, can spend an excessive amount of time looking in the mirror, comparing themselves to others and trying to conceal the 'problematic' body part in question wherever possible.
 They can also feel like they are too fat, or too thin, or that their body parts are out of proportion or symmetrically unbalanced.

 Common causes of anxiety with those suffering with BDD include their facial features or particular areas of the body, such as stomach or genitals.
 In extreme cases, this can drive people with BDD towards unnecessary plastic / cosmetic surgery.

 These feelings can be so strong they often don't seek help for fear of being judged or passed off as being too vain.
 Feelings can become so strong that they can go on to develop depression and even suicidal thoughts.

 WHAT CAUSES BODY DYSMORPHIC DISORDER? . . .